 Here is the problem, the world is moving faster and faster than ever before, status quo has become a relic.
 There is no longer a centre holding everything together, instead the world has splintered into a whirling chaos of multiple centres and countless tribes.

-The question I ask, and we should all ask, is how do we work and live in a world that has seemingly gone mad?
+How do we work and live in a world that has seemingly gone mad?

 I filter information and connect the dots so that together we can start to do just that, work and live well in a world gone mad.